Updated June 18, 2020

 Outdoor Living Space Recommendations For Older Geese

-If an older goose is having a harder time thriving due to decreased mobility or increased bullying from the rest of the flock, it might be time to give them their own pasture and pond to spend time in.
-A smaller pasture with close access to food and water can give them the opportunity to get around easier and not have to compete with younger or more confrontational geese for resources.
+If an older goose is having a harder time thriving due to decreased mobility or increased bullying from the rest of the flock, it might be time to give them (and their closest companion) their own pasture and pond to spend time in.
+A smaller, flatter pasture with close access to food and water can give them the opportunity to get around easier and not have to compete with younger or more confrontational geese for resources.

 Social Recommendations For Older Geese

 As geese are flock-oriented animals, they tend to form strong bonds with some of their fellow geese, especially those in a mating pair.
-As a result, isolated geese are prone to depression.
-If you decide that it’s best to give an older goose their own special indoor or outdoor space, make sure to house them with one of their flock friends– their closest friend if possible!
+As a result, socially isolated geese are prone to depression.
+If you decide that it’s best to give an older goose their own special indoor or outdoor space, make sure to house them with their closest friend!
 This can help them feel more at home and at peace with their new surroundings.

 Foot Care For Older Geese